carlleston/stock_market_prediction/README.md

  Using Scrapy as a WebCrawler on the links we get, we managed to get the body of the site containing the news from it.
 With the RNN model already trained in the Analytics stage, we use the same saved in tf.learn to only classify the news and thus store it in the Cloud Object Storage.

-2 - JobSchedule - ELT Time Series: It has a Jobschedule for 8am, where it uses the Yahoo Finance API to extract the entire ITUB4 time series, IBovespa and the dollar price, storing in the Cloud Object Storage in sequence
+2 - JobSchedule - ELT Time Series: It has a Jobschedule for 8am, where it uses the Yahoo Finance API to extract the entire ITUB4 time series, IBovespa and the dollar value in reais, storing in the Cloud Object Storage in sequence.

 3 - SparkML Processing: This is where the magic happens, using IBM Analytics Engine, after selecting the model that best fits our purpose in the Analytics stage, a pyspark script was created where it uses SparkML to load the data from the previous steps, create the encoder of the news, and to scale the independent variables, after this pre-processing of the data, the regression model that performs the predictions is trained, saving in the hdfs itself in parquet format.
 Remembering that the whole process is triggered by Spark-Submit via ssh.

 4 - The processed data becoming available for consumption by the stakeholders through API.

 *all justifications for technology choices are in the Architectural Decisions Document (ADD)

-## Conclusion